stanislav-tsaplev/super_expressive/README.md

 [=] **`.exactly(n: int)`**

-Assert that the proceeding element will be matched exactly `n` times.
+Asserts that the proceeding element will be matched exactly `n` times.

+The `n` parameter must be a positive integer.
+The application of the method must not conflict with previously applied quantifiers.
+Raises `RegexError` otherwise.

 **Example:**
 ```py